-Medical Technology (BS)
+Medical Laboratory Science (BS)

-Program graduates are eligible for the American Society of Clinical Pathologists (ASCP) Board of Certification (BOC) as a Medical Laboratory Scientist (MLS).
-Program outcomes include the percentage of graduates who pass the ASCP BOC within one year of graduation and who obtain employment as an MLS within one year of completing the program.
+The UB BS Medical Laboratory Science Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and graduate are eligible for the American Society of Clinical Pathologists (ASCP) Board of Certification (BOC) as a Medical Laboratory Scientist (MLS).
+Program outcomes include the percentage of graduates who pass the ASCP BOC and obtain employment as MLS within one year of completing the program.
 Recent outcomes include:

 Class of